eatonphil/pgexec/README.md

-# pgexec: Messing with Postgres query execution
+# pgexec: Messing with Postgres query execution and hook infrastructure

 Build and install debug Postgres from source: